openhab/openhab-addons/addons/binding/org.openhab.binding.lametrictime/README.md

 ### Generic (Custom) Apps (Thing ID: "genericApp")

-Generic apps are similar to the core apps, but you must suppy the package name.
+Generic apps are similar to the core apps, but you must supply the package name.
 If you want to be able to send updates to the app, you must also supply an access token.
 You can find the access token in the LaMetric dev portal.

 | Configuration Parameter | Type    | Description                                                     | Default                   |
 |-------------------------|---------|-----------------------------------------------------------------|---------------------------|